By: Ann Avery, Infectious Disease Physician at Metrohealth Medical Center

-If you do your homework before talking to a doctor about PreP and arrive at the doctor’s office prepared, you’ll stand a better chance of walking out with a PreP prescription.
+If you do your homework before you talk to your doctor about PrEP and arrive at the doctor’s office prepared, you’ll stand a better chance of walking out with a PrEP prescription.

 Document your health history